-- 4.3.1 Disbursement of grants to the lead applicant will be made by instalments, which will be contingent upon, among others - - (a) production of receipt(s) or other record confirming payment of industry sponsorship and other sources of financial contribution to the project within the specified timeframe, if any; and - (b) satisfactory progress has been made in the previous reporting period, e.g. the project is able to meet the prescribed milestones and ITC is satisfied with the progress, etc..
+- (a) production of receipt(s) or other record confirming payment of industry sponsorship and other sources of financial contribution to the project within the specified timeframe, if any; and - (b) satisfactory progress has been made in the previous reporting period, e.g. the project is able to meet the prescribed milestones and ITC is satisfied with the progress, etc.